 6.3 Apply a Conformal Coating

 After soldering the PCB, it recommends that you protect the board with conformal coating before integrating it into the desired electronic device.
 These lacquers or varnishes preserve the circuit from oxidation and corrosion.

 6.4 Keep Your PCBs from Coming into Contact with Corrosive Metals

 6.5 Rely on Hermetic Sealed Packaging

 You can rely on hermetically sealed packages to prevent environmental conditions from affecting the PCB.
 However, closing the PCB in the container has to be completed in a controlled environment.
-It can keep any moisture from being trapped inside the packaging and destroying the PCB.
+It can keep any moisture from being trapped inside the packaging and destroy the PCB.

 7、How to Preserve Copper PCB